tsinatshimels/alx-low_level_programming/README.md

 # alx-low_level_programming
-I am a student of alx
+I am a new student of alx
 variables if else while